 West Dorset Weymouth Plan area

-Housing demand (2011-31) 9,100-9,640 3,240-3,580 12,340 - 13,220
+Housing demand (2011-31) 9,100-9,640 3,240-3,580 12,340 = 13,220

 Completions (2011/12) 377 169 546

 Existing supply permissions 2,949 1,286 4,235

 empty homes 60 40 100

 rural re-use / NDPs 200 30 230

-minor sites 1,947 1,484 3,431
+- minor sites 1,947 1,484 3,431

 New allocations 2,930 1,300 4,230

 Housing supply (2011-31) 8,463 4,309 12,772

-- 3.3.8 The following tables set out strategic allocations for employment and housing within the plan period.
-The broad locations for strategic development are shown on the key diagram. - 3.3.9 Many of the larger sites are promoted for mixed use developments.
-The housing allocations table (Table 3.2) includes previously allocated strategic sites where development has not yet been completed.
+- 3.3.24 The following tables sets out strategic allocations for employment and housing within the plan period.
+The broad locations for strategic development are shown on the strategic key diagram. - 3.3.25 Many of the larger sites are promoted for mixed use developments.
+The housing allocations table (Table 3.7) includes previously allocated strategic sites, such as Poundbury in Dorchester, where development has not yet been completed.
 Additional allocations at the towns are also included that are not of a sufficient scale to be strategic to the overall delivery of the plan, if other alternative development in that area were to come forward.
 The table gives an indication, within five year periods, of when all these sites are likely to be developed.
 The total numbers of homes on the sites will depend on the mix of house types and sizes, and also the proportions of housing and employment, and may be higher or lower than those indicated.
 The approximate phasing is indicative and may need to vary between sites to ensure a reasonably continuous land supply throughout the plan period.
-Where planning permission has been granted but a site-specific policy has been included (in case their development is reconsidered through a new application), these are included in the existing supply figures and therefore have been marked in grey. - 3.3.10 The shortfall of up to about 1,1800 homes in West Dorset is particularly relevant to the last five years of the plan period.
+Where planning permission has been granted but a site-specific policy has been included (in case their development is reconsidered through a new application), these are included in the existing supply figures and therefore have been marked in grey. - 3.3.26 Against a total requirement of 15,500 new homes, the plan provides land for around 16,387 new homes, thus providing flexibility and choice and providing a boost to housing supply, in line with government policy.
+The shortfall of up to about 1,1800 homes in West Dorset is particularly relevant to the last five years of the plan period.
 Although a small allowance has been made for potential development that may come forward as a result of Neighbourhood Development Plans and reuse of rural buildings this source could exceed this amount and potentially make up this shortfall.
 This will be kept under review.
-The plan also includes reference to further work with East Devon District Council, Lyme Regis Town Council and Uplyme Parish Council to explore options to support the long term growth of Lyme Regis.

-3.3.11 Housing trajectories, showing the approximate delivery of housing over the plan period, are shown in Figures 3.1 and 3.2.
+The plan also includes reference to further work with East Devon District Council, Lyme Regis Town Council and Uplyme Parish Council to explore options to support the long term growth of Lyme Regis. - 3.3.27 In January 2015 the councils commissioned an independent analysis of the delivery of housing sites over the Local Plan period this can be found on the councils' website www.dorsetforyou.com .
+This provided an independent review of the trajectory set out in the SHLAA Update 2014 and confirms that the councils' assessment of housing delivery is realistic and deliverable.
+A hHousing trajectoryies, showing the approximate delivery of housing over the plan period, is shown in Figures 3.1 and 3.2.
+The findings of the independent assessment regarding the strategic housing allocations have been largely incorporated into this trajectory.
 The delivery of affordable housing as a proportion of the overall housing delivery is not expected to increase until the second five year period, as the first five years relates primarily to completions on sites where permission has been granted under the previously adopted plans.